 And not only that, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received the atonement.Romans 5:11

-By receiving Jesus we also receive the reconciliation with God.
+By receiving Jesus, we also accept reconciliation with God.

 And not only that, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received the atonement.Romans 5:11

-This means through the atonement we receive reconciliation with God, but included in the definition is we receive favour of God.
+We receive reconciliation with God through the atonement, but included in the definition is that we receive God’s favour.
 How does that happen?
 It happens because the New Covenant brings righteousness, and we will see that righteousness opens the way for the Spirit of God to come into our life.

-Summarising Old Testament Revelation of God we find:
+Summarising the Old Testament Revelation of God, we find:

 - God is covenant-keeping, and therefore relational.